vscheyer/MADVLSI/Mini_Project_3/README.md

 Iout = I2 - I1 (see section 1 for further explanation).

 ### Do we need to make the bias current sunk by M3 and M4 equal to the diff-pairbias current,Ib?
+No. If the current flowing through transistors M3 and M4 is different from Ib, the math still works out so that Iout = I2 - I1.
+Figure 2 shows what this looks like.
+If the current flowing through M3 is called I3 and the current flowing through M4 is I4, we know that I3 = I4 due to the PMOS current mirror.
+Applying KCL at the node between M3 and M5 we can create an equation

-### Design a bias circuit for the folded-cascode amplifier that receivesinput from a single current source.
+### Design a bias circuit for the folded-cascode amplifier that receives input from a single current source.
 ## 2. Schematic Capture and simulation

 ### Voltage Transfer Characteristics